anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 **Weekend 5: 22nd/23rd October 2022 in or near Kendal, Cumbria (lead teacher via Zoom)**

-**Weekend 6: 26th/27th November 2022 in or near Kendal, Cumbria (lead teacher via Zoom)**
+**Weekend 6: 26th/27th November 2022 in or near Kendal, Cumbria (lead teacher via Zoom).
+Non-residential**

-**Block 4: Christmas … somewhere exotic?
-Or potentially Easter 2022 as an option ... we’ll decide together**
+**Over winter you will complete 3 individual therapeutic case studies or write a holistic education programme for your place of work.**

+**Block 4: Weekend 7: 25th/26th February 2023 in or near Kendal, Cumbria.
+Non-residential**

+**Weekend 8: 25th/26th March 2023 in or near Kendal, Cumbria.
+Non-residential**

+**Weekend 9: 22nd/23rd April 2023 in or near Kendal, Cumbria.
+Non-residential**

+**Assessments and Celebration weekend: 20th/21st May 2023.
+This will be either residential or non-residential according to preference.**

 Do you want ...

 \*To learn to guide people of all ages towards greater self-awareness and their own amazing enlightened self?

-\*Be able to integrate and teach or guide people from the first block?
+\*Be able to teach or guide people from the first block with student insurance?

 \* An authentic, experienced Yoga trainer with 25+ years of study, training and practice in the UK, India and Thailand?

-\* Eclectic Hatha Yoga Asana styles so you can develop your own unique guiding approach?
+\* Eclectic Hatha Yoga Asana styles so you can develop your own unique approach?

 \*Contemporary knowledge married with ancient wisdom>